PresentKim/git-resource/README.md

 4. Use the filter input to include/exclude images by keywords.
 5. Click on any image to view it in full-screen viewer.
 6. Use arrow keys or mouse wheel to navigate between images in the viewer.
-7. Click "Download Visible" to download all currently displayed images as a ZIP file.
+7. Click "Download Filtered" to download all filtered images as a ZIP file.
 8. Adjust settings (gear icon) to customize your experience (grid columns, pixelated rendering, animations).

 ## Technologies